 If an employee is to be invited to a meeting to discuss any matter in relation to redundancy that concerns the employee as an individual, then employee should be given the opportunity to bring the support person or representative of their choice.
-A representative may make representations on behalf of the employee that assists the employee to understand the process being applied to him or her, or clarifies the employer organisation's position in respect to the employee.
+A representative may make representations on behalf of the employee that assists the employee to understand the process being applied to them or clarifies the employer organisation's position in respect to the employee.

-When an adverse decision is delivered to an employee the presence of a support person or representative can be very important, particularly if the employee is shocked and/or upset by the decision.
-At the very least, this person can ensure the personal safety of a distressed employee until the employee is united with his or her colleagues, friends, or family.
+When an adverse decision is delivered to an employee the presence of a support person or representative can be very important, particularly if the employee is shocked or upset by the decision.
+At the very least, this person can ensure the personal safety of a distressed employee until the employee is united with their colleagues, friends, or family.